Our Leadership Team

 Shannon Mullis, RN

-Four Seasons – Director of Clinical Care Services, Buncombe County
+Four Seasons – Regional Director of Clinical Care Services, Buncombe, Haywood, Jackson, Macon, Swain, Cherokee, Clay, and Graham counties.

 Shannon is a native of Asheville, North Carolina, born and raised.
 She graduated from TC Roberson High school where she obtained her CNA license and later obtained her nursing degree from Asheville Buncombe Technical Community College.
 Her career started with a focus in Long Term Care which is where she realized her heart for hospice.
 She admits during the beginning of her career to having little personal understanding with end of life experiences as her family has luckily been quite healthy though through working as a Floor Nurse, Weekend Supervisor, Assistant Director of Nursing and then Interim Director of Nursing, Shannon quickly became more and more aware of the value of palliative and hospice care and difference Four Seasons made to the patients and families in the facility she managed.
 When a position came available in 2007, she “knew in her heart”, Four Seasons was where she was meant to work.
 Since that time Shannon has served as a Primary Nurse on the Henderson County team before the Buncombe County team was formed and she transitioned to become the Clinical Team Leader in her hometown of Asheville, NC.
 During that time, she still carried a caseload providing hands on care to many patients and families experiencing the hardest time of their life, providing an extra layer of support and often a shoulder to lean on.
 After that Shannon’s role shifted to become a Care Experience Coordinator which allowed her to be a voice and advocate protecting the overall experience the patient and family have while in our care.
 As a CEC she leaned about leadership, teamwork and how to persevere in the most difficult of times.